Deyna Castellanos: College career

-Castellanos was awarded a scholarship to study journalism and play football at Florida State University, an experience she has described as life-changing.
+Castellanos was born in Maracay, on the Caribbean coast of Venezuela.
+She was awarded a scholarship to study journalism and play football at Florida State University, an experience she has described as life-changing.
 She spent three college years with the Florida State Seminoles, scoring 48 goals in 82 total appearances.
+In 2018, she contributed to an NCAA national title.